Discover folk - the CRM for people-powered businesses

 Traditional automation runs predefined rules to remove repetitive clicks and handoffs.
 It excels when inputs are known and outcomes don't vary.
 AI tackles fuzzier work: recognizing patterns, interpreting language, predicting outcomes, and improving with feedback.

-Both save time, but they don’t solve the same problem.
+Both save time, but they don't solve the same problem.
 The real question is when a rule is enough—and when a model is required.
-Ready to separate the two so teams stop overbuilding workflows and start shipping results faster?
+Ready to separate the two so sales teams of 20-50 people stop overbuilding workflows and start shipping results faster?

 AI vs Automation: What are the Differences?